 As a reminder, sharing of Protected Health Information (PHI) that is used or disclosed for purposes of treatment, payment or health care operations is permitted by HIPAA Privacy Rules (45 CFR 164.506) and does not require consent or authorization from members.
-The
+The MRR vendor will sign a Health Insurance Portability Accountability Act Compliant Business

-MRR vendor will sign a HIPAA compliant Business Associate Agreement with CHRISTUS Health Plan, which allows them to collect Protected Health Information (PHI) on our behalf.
+Associate Agreement with CHRISTUS Health Plan, which allows them to collect Protected Health Information (PHI) on our behalf.